-Overall responsibility for the ORSA framework, output and policy lies with the CIL Board.
-This policy is reviewed annually by the Risk Management Function and approved by the CIL Board in Q1 of each year.
+Overall responsibility for the ORSA framework, output and policy lies with the Board.
+This policy is reviewed annually by the Risk Management function and approved by the Board each year.

 The ORSA requires inputs from a number of key CIL business activities including but not limited to: